 The first step in shopping for life insurance quotes is usually deciding what type of policy you want (such as term life or whole life).

-- Term life is purchased for a specific time period, such as 5, 10, 20 or 30 years.
+- Term life insurance is purchased for a specific time period, such as 5, 10, 20 or 30 years.
 It's good for people who have a specific financial obligation to cover, such as the years of a mortgage or the years until children graduate from college.

 - Whole life insurance can provide a payout no matter when you die.
 It's good for people whose family will always need financial support.